Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market research and data analysis for clients of various kinds

-- The skills acquired are strong in Excel and PowerPoint
+- Have developed strong skills of Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020